Every dollar you give to support Milwaukee Collegiate Academy has an impact that extends far beyond our school walls.

 For our students to be successful, we rely on community and donor support to ensure that our students have equitable access to technology, meaningful learning experiences outside of the classroom and the teaching materials they need to be great.
 As a City of Milwaukee public, charter high school, state funding supports only 80% of MCA’s operating expenses when compared to a traditional Wisconsin public school.

-We were deeply inspired by the Milwaukee Collegiate Academy graduating class of 2017.
-For the fifth straight year, 100% of MCA graduates were accepted into college and they have earned over $3.5 million in scholarships over the last two years.
+We were deeply inspired by the Milwaukee Collegiate Academy graduating Class of 2018.
+For the sixth consecutive year, 100% of MCA graduates were accepted into college and they have earned $7 million in scholarships over the last three years.

 Every day we hear stories about how not enough African American high school students are studying science, technology, and math.
 Well, it is time we do something about it.